agh-anomaly-detection/hardware-temperature-anomaly-detector/README.md

 ### How to fetch data for training

-The anomaly detection needs enought temperature and CPU correlation data to train the models properly.
+The anomaly detection needs enough temperature and CPU correlation data to train the models properly.
 The easiest way to collect data is to use **Prometheus** and **Node Exporter** on Raspberry PI, as these tools collect all necessary data.
 For fetching data from Prometheus use prepared script:

 ```